Jump to main content

 Welcome to the Chair of Economics!

-The teaching activities of the Chair focus on the macroeconomic implications of climate risks, climate and sustainable finance, and agent-based computational macroeconomics.
+The Chair’s teaching activities emphasize the macroeconomic implications of climate risks, climate and sustainable finance, and agent-based computational macroeconomics.
+For more information, please visit our "Teaching" page.

 News